Approximation analysis for weak solutions of stochastic partial differential equations

-The proof of Theorem \ref{maintheorem} is a bit too long, so we divide its proof into several parts.
-Proofs of Lemmas \ref{h4t4}-\ref{htlemma} are direct applications of step functions technique, which is the main novelty of this work.
-So we present these proofs in Section 3.
-Other lemmas in Section 3 are not direct applications of this step functions technique, so we leave details of these proofs to Section 4.
+In Section 3, we give a description on how we organize the proof of the main theorem.
+We also list two technical lemmas as important preparations in Section 3.
+In Section 4, we divide the proof of the approximation result into several parts.
+Proofs of Lemmas \ref{h4t4}-\ref{htlemma} are direct applications of step-function technique, so we present these proofs in Section 4.
+We leave proof details of Lemmas \ref{termh1h3}-\ref{i53term} to Section 5.

 \end{section}